abemedia/gatsby-plugin-cloudflare-functions/README.md

 }
 ```

+The plugin uses [wrangler](https://www.npmjs.com/package/wrangler) to run your functions which
-It will automatically pick up the configuration from your `wrangler.toml` file.
+automatically pick configuration from a `wrangler.toml` or `wrangler.json` file and
+variables/secrets from a `.dev.vars` file.
+It is recommended to add `.wrangler/` to your `.gitignore` file to avoid committing the temporary
+files that wrangler creates.

 if you don't use a `wrangler.toml` file to configure Cloudflare Pages you can also configure the
 plugin via plugin options.
-Bindings defined here take precedence over those in your `wrangler.toml`.
+Bindings defined here take precedence over those in a `wrangler.toml`
+file.

 See the example below which includes all available plugin options.